odhyp/portfolio/content/contact/_index.md

 +++
 draft = false
-title = 'About'
+title = 'Contact'
 +++

-This is about section
+This is contact section